3RN0D3P/Scripts/README.md

 # Scripts

-Voici ma collection de scripts, de playbooks et de documentation.
+Voici ma collection de scripts, de playbooks et de documentations.

-This is my collections of scripts, playbooks and documentations .
+This is my collections of scripts, playbooks and documentations.